ademcifci/wordpress-plugins/formidable-duet-datepicker/README.md

 2. Activate "Formidable Duet Date Picker".
 3. Go to Formidable > Global Settings and check "Duet Date Picker".
 4. Date fields will use Duet on the front end and admin entries screens.

+## Custom Date Formats

+- You can customize the displayed and typed date format per field.
+- In the field options, set "Display/Input Format" (e.g. `DD-MM-YYYY`, `MM/DD/YYYY`, or multiple like `DD-MM-YYYY|YYYY`).
+- Supported tokens: `YYYY`, `MM`, `DD`.
+Separators like `-`, `/`, or `.` are respected.
+- If `YYYY` is used alone, it is interpreted as January 1st of that year for storage.
+All saved values are ISO `YYYY-MM-DD`.
+- Regardless of display, submitted values remain ISO `YYYY-MM-DD` to keep compatibility with Formidable.

 Opt-out
 - Disable via the Global Settings checkbox.
 If you need per-field opt-out, we can add a data-attribute based skip on request.